What is the Right to Repair movement?

 The Right to Repair relates to the anti-consumerist actions of certain companies and the proposed legislation against these practices that would give consumers the choice of where they repair their device.
 In this article we will look at what the Right to Repair act stands for, and why some companies prefer to limit repairability.

-Goals of the Right to Repair movement
+What are the goals of the Right to Repair movement?

 The main goals of the Right to Repair movement are as follows: